opticfluorine/sovereign/docs/manual/developers/ecs/adding_components.md

-   If the base type `T` of the component collection has not been used for another component before, you may need to add new component operators to the `ComponentOperators` class in order to dervice from `BaseComponentCollection<T>`.
+   If the base type `T` of the component collection has not been used for another component before, you may need to add new component operators to the `ComponentOperators` class in order to derive from `BaseComponentCollection<T>`.
+5. Register the component collection in the DI container by adding `services.TryAddComponentCollection<NewComponentCollection>();` in the `AddComponents` method of `CoreServiceCollectionExtensions`.
-4. Update `IEntityBuilder` with methods for adding and removing the new component from an entity.
+6. Update `IEntityBuilder` with methods for adding and removing the new component from an entity.
 For common-scoped components, the new methods should be implemented in `AbstractEntityBuilder`, while client-only methods and server-only methods should be implemented in `ClientEntityBuilder` and `ServerEntityBuilder`